Rudyard Kipling: Nobel laureate and beyond

 Kipling sympathised with the anti-Home Rule stance of Irish Unionists, who opposed Irish autonomy.
 He was friends with Edward Carson, the Dublin-born leader of Ulster Unionism, who raised the Ulster Volunteers to prevent Home Rule in Ireland.
 Kipling wrote in a letter to a friend that Ireland was not a nation, and that before the English arrived in 1169, the Irish were a gang of cattle thieves living in savagery and killing each other while "writing dreary poems" about it all.
 In his view it was only British rule that allowed Ireland to advance.
 A visit to Ireland in 1911 confirmed Kipling's prejudices.
 He wrote that the Irish countryside was beautiful, but spoiled by what he called the ugly homes of Irish farmers, with Kipling adding that God had made the Irish into poets having "deprived them of love of line or knowledge of colour."
 In contrast, Kipling had nothing but praise for the "decent folk" of the Protestant minority and Unionist Ulster, free from the threat of "constant mob violence".

 Kipling wrote the poem "Ulster" in 1912, reflecting his Unionist politics.
 Kipling often referred to the Irish Unionists as "our party".
 Kipling had no sympathy or understanding for Irish nationalism, seeing Home Rule as an act of treason by the government of the Liberal Prime Minister H. H. Asquith that would plunge Ireland into the Dark Ages and allow the Irish Catholic majority to oppress the Protestant minority.
 The scholar David Gilmour wrote that Kipling's lack of understanding of Ireland could be seen in his attack on John Redmond – the Anglophile leader of the Irish Parliamentary Party who wanted Home Rule because he believed it was the best way of keeping the United Kingdom together – as a traitor working to break up the United Kingdom.
 Ulster was first publicly read at an Unionist rally in Belfast, where the largest Union Jack ever made was unfolded.
 Kipling admitted it was meant to strike a "hard blow" against the Asquith government's Home Rule bill: "Rebellion, rapine, hate, Oppression, wrong and greed, Are loosed to rule our fate, By England's act and deed."
 Ulster generated much controversy with the Conservative MP Sir Mark Sykes – who as a Unionist was opposed to the Home Rule bill – condemning Ulster in The Morning Post as a "direct appeal to ignorance and a deliberate attempt to foster religious hate."

 Kipling was a staunch opponent of Bolshevism, a position which he shared with his friend Henry Rider Haggard.
-The two had bonded on Kipling's arrival in London in 1889 largely due to their shared opinions, and remained lifelong friends.
+The two had bonded on Kipling's arrival in London in 1889, largely on the strength of their shared opinions, and remained lifelong friends.